WEB DESIGN :

 Treat your website with respect

 Updating and refreshing your website tells returning visitors and customers you care about your business.
-This translates to; ‘you also care about your customers’.
+Moreover this translates to; ‘you also care about your customers’.
 Think about it this way.
 There is always that one house on the block, where the yard is never maintained.
-Let your online audience know you care; stay on top of your website.
+Therefore let your online audience know you care; stay on top of your website.
 Keep things fresh with new articles, images and photos.

 We know it’s tough for small business owners to keep up with the day-to-day updates and management of their website.
 If this is you, then consult a web professional about web site maintenance packages to perform these updates for you.